ProDER: A Continual Learning Approach for Fault Prediction in Evolving Smart Grids: Introduction

+Traditionally, adapting to such changes requires retraining models from scratch using the old and newly collected data.
+However, this process is computationally intensive, time-consuming, and often impractical at scale~\cite{verwimp2025accuracytwicefastcontinuous}, especially in systems that rely on high-volume, high-frequency sensor data.
+Moreover, retraining may necessitate taking the model offline, introducing unacceptable risks in environments where reliability and real-time responsiveness are crucial.
 These limitations highlight the need for adaptive learning approaches that go beyond one-time training.
 In particular, there is a growing need for Continual Learning (CL) models, which are capable of learning incrementally from new data without forgetting old data.
-Such systems would allow fault prediction models to evolve alongside the grid itself, enabling scalable, resilient, and deployable AI solutions that maintain high performance with minimal manual intervention.
+Such systems would allow fault prediction models to evolve alongside the grid itself, enabling scalable, resilient, and deployable AI solutions that maintain high performance with minimal computational burden.

 In this paper, we propose leveraging CL techniques to address the limitations of static models in fault prediction for smart grids.
 To this end, we design a comprehensive evaluation framework that captures the evolving nature of real-world deployments for smart grids through four progressively complex scenarios.
-These are grounded in two core CL paradigms: class-incremental learning, where the model incrementally encounters new fault types or grid zones; and domain-incremental learning, where fault classes remain fixed but data distributions shift as new fault zones are introduced.
+These are grounded in two core CL paradigms: class-incremental learning, where the model incrementally encounters new fault types or grid zones; and domain-incremental learning, where fault classes remain fixed, but data distributions shift as new fault zones are introduced.
 This setup reflects realistic operational constraints in which models must adapt to new information over time without retraining from scratch.
-Our evaluation shows that replay-based CL approaches, such as DER++, perform competitively, exhibiting up to a 0.123 reduction in accuracy for fault type prediction and up to 0.046 for fault zone prediction compared to a static upper bound.
+Our evaluation shows that replay-based CL approaches, such as DER++, perform competitively, exhibiting up to a 0.079 reduction in accuracy for fault type prediction and up to 0.049 for fault zone prediction compared to a static upper bound.